The goals of this chapter are to:

 - What was the heat source for the metamorphism?

-- This map shows the distribution of another mineral common in metamorphosed shales, staurolite.
+- Critical Thinking: This map shows the distribution of another mineral common in metamorphosed shales, staurolite.
 Using the temperature scale, determine the temperature that the staurolite formed.

-- Assume, this area was at ~10 km depth or ~300 MPa.
-Then, use your temperature estimates from exercise 2.7f as well as 2.11g to plot the pressure-temperature history for southern Alaska on Figure 2.21.
-This will be the path that the highest grade rocks would have taken through time.
+- Critical Thinking: Assume this area was at ~10 km depth or ~300 MPa.
+Then, use your temperature estimates from Exercise 2.7f as well as 2.11g to plot the pressure-temperature history for southern Alaska in Figure 2.21.
+This will be the path that the highest-grade rocks would have taken through time.

 Daniel Hauptvogel, Virginia Sisson, Carlos Andrade